 KRMC Quality and Safety

-We continually strive to improve the quality of our services and the safety of our patients.
-We evaluate our performance using industry-wide quality standards and measures.
+We work to improve the quality of our services and the safety of our patients on a continuous basis.
+To evaluate our performance, we use industry-wide quality standards and measures.
 These measures serve as vital tools to identify where improvements are needed and allow us to focus on the areas that require the most attention.
-We actively work to identify root causes and implement corrective actions that lead to sustained quality and safety.

 According to the Agency for Healthcare Research and Quality, hospitalized patients are at increased risk of suffering a fall-related injury.
 Falls are common in hospitals due to patient weakness, medication side-effects— and even because patients are in unfamiliar surroundings.